-Peter Kreeft, in his book MAKING SENSE OUT OF SUFFERING, lists four propositions around which the question of evil and suffering revolve: God exists, God is all powerful, God is all-good, and evil exists.
-He outlines 10 cheap answers to the question of evil and suffering that have arisen throughout the years but which skirt the issue and end up being irrational, inhuman and unlivable.
-The cheap answers deny one or more of the propositions and fail to truly answer the question.
-Three deny God's objective reality, the fact that He exists.
-Atheism admits evil exists but argues that an all-good and all-powerful God could not allow the horrors history records; therefore, there must not be a God, or miracles, or resurrection.
-But, since man cannot live in a void the atheist has to create his own god, as is seen in the rise of atheistic dictators and rulers who assume divine rights and total power over others without any real goodness.
-They become forces of evil, for if there is no God of goodness, anything goes.
+Peter Kreeft in his book, MAKING SENSE OUT OF SUFFERING, lists four propositions around which the question of evil and suffering revolve: God exists, God is all powerful, God is all-good, and evil exists.
+He then outlines 10 cheap answers to the question of evil and suffering that have arisen through the years but which skirt the issue and end up being irrational, inhuman and unlivable.
+He shows how the cheap answers deny one or more of the propositions and fail to truly answer the question.
+We can only hint at each of the ten's claims and flaws.
+Three deny God's objective reality, that He exists.
+Atheism admits evil exists but argues that an all-good and an allpowerful God could not allow the horrors history records; therefore, there must not be a God, or miracles, or resurrection.
+But, since man cannot live in a void, the atheist creates his own god as is evident in the rise of so many atheistic dictators and rulers who assume divine rights and total power over others without any real goodness.
+They then become forces of evil, for if there is no God of goodness, anything goes.
 Morality, which defines us as humans and separates us from the animals, disappears.
 How can we be surprised then if men begin to act like animals instead of humans!
 Why be good if it doesn't matter or if there is no Supreme Good by which to measure ourselves or to imitate?
 The atheist has no answer to death but simply avoids discussing it as too morbid.
 It is easy to live as an atheist but very hard to die as one.
 They say there are no atheists in the fox holes.
-Who wants to worship a mere man instead of God, or live a life of suffering and injustice only to die without justice or mercy and fade into oblivion?
-Demythologism, too, denies the objective reality of God, Truth and Scripture and reduces it all to myth, no more true than a fairy tale.
-Psychologism denies an objective God when it denies the God outside of ourselves and creates its own god within; it is purely subjective.
-We act on our own perceptions, but perception of reality is NOT Reality.
+Who wants to worship a mere man instead of God, or live a life of suffering and injustice only to die without justice or mercy and fade into oblivion!
+Demythologism, too, denies the objective reality of God, Truth and Scripture and reduces it all to myth, nor more true than a fairy tale.
+Psychologism denies an objective God when it denies the God outside of ourselves and creates its own god within; it is purely subjective and paves the way for rationalizing away our responsibility for our own actions.
+We act by our own perceptions but perception of reality is NOT Reality.
 How can this god be our Creator if we created him?

-Another three of these cheap answers deny God's infinite power.
-The old paganism or polytheism created many gods to coincide with the forces in the universe, but these gods were weak and in constant conflict and full of the same errors as men.
+Three of these ten cheap approaches deny God's infinite power.
+The old paganism or polytheism created many gods to coincide with the forces in the universe but these gods were weak and in constant conflict and full of the same errors as men.
 How could they answer the primal innate recognition of the creature that there has to be a Creator greater than oneself to explain the mysteries beyond our created nature and reason?
 The new paganism or scientism claims that what science cannot detect does not exist, thereby admitting nature but denying anything supernatural.
-Today science boasts it has a right to do anything it can discover, regardless of any moral or ethical questions; it deifies itself.
 Dualism believes in two gods, a god of good and a god of evil but neither has all the power so the god of good can never triumph.